UCLA-TBP/tbp-mailing/README.md

 ## Virtual Mailboxes

 Mail can be delivered locally by altering the `vmailbox` file of postfix (which is postmapped on the start of the container).
 Within this file, mail sent to the address on the left side is sent to the mailbox name on the right side.
 Mail is routed to the virtual mailbox address through virtual aliases (aka the `virtual` file).
-Updating the email aliases with the make command or the `update_email_aliases` script should be enough to make this work.

 Mail is currently delivered to `/var/mail/vhosts/{mailbox name}`.
 This location can be changed in `main.cf`.